 I came to medicine and discovered the world of psychiatry after a career as a musician and a teacher.
 In my mind, psychiatry represents a marriage of science, philosophy, art, history and literature, and is thus a natural extension of my varied interests in and out of medicine.
 The humanity, intellectual curiosity and ethical responsibility that characterize and define medicine were embodied by my grandfather, who was a general practitioner in Taos, New Mexico for over fifty years, and with whom I had the privilege of working for a few years before starting medical school at the University of New Mexico.
 His carefully annotated books and journals line many a shelf in my Boston home, and his voice rings clearly in my ears, reminding me of the person and physician I want to become.
 He passed away at the end of my first year of medical school before I decided upon psychiatry; I wasn’t able to ask him my many questions, or to hear the wisdom of his answers.
 When I considered residency training programs, I pondered what type of education he would have hoped for me: an education dedicated to cultivating my interests and aspirations, an education from clinicians I admire and respect, an education where patients and their families are the center of this learning.
 After only a few months of training as a resident at Massachusetts General Hospital, I am certain I have found that education.

-Though the trill of my pager will likely continue to be (at least for the foreseeable future) accompanied by a sense of dread that I will not be able to appropriately answer its siren call, I cannot wait to see what the next four years have in store.
-The next several months will be a medley of medicine, neurology and psychiatry, and while I am excited for my time in psychiatry to commence, I am basking in all that I have learned in my medicine months at NWH thus far.
+Though the trill of my pager will likely continue to be (at least for the foreseeable future) accompanied by a sense of dread that I will not be able to appropriately answer its siren call, I cannot wait to see what the next several years have in store.